-Terri’s eyes were opened to human trafficking years back in her home town of San Antonio, Texas, where she served on a support group for women in the sex industry.
+Terri is the co-founder and executive director of Uprising.
+Her eyes were opened to human trafficking years back in her hometown of San Antonio, Texas, where she served on a support group for women in the sex industry.
 At the time she would visit local strip clubs and brothels, loving on the women working there, and taking them small gifts.
 Over the years, many women opened up to her about some of the struggles they faced, and she began to see sex trafficking first hand.
 She describes it as “one of those things that you just can’t unsee,” and it left her in a state of unrest.
 She knew then that she had to do something.
 Terri has three daughters of her own, something that adds to her motivation to do this work.
 Eventually, the need was so great in San Antonio, that she switched gears completely, and began her own chapter of a non-profit that focused solely on visiting motels and hotels to train staff on how to spot the signs of trafficking, and provided them with resources that could potentially save a victim from the clutches of trafficking.

 Then, she met a guy.
 Not just a guy, but THE guy.
 Changes ensued, bringing Terri all the way up from Texas to Wyoming.
 It didn’t take long for her to seek out others who were addressing human trafficking in Wyoming.
 She was introduced to Christal Martin, who was leading efforts in Sweetwater County, through her non-profit, Sweetwater Against Trafficking.
 Terri was able to provide her team with some motel outreach training, and the two soon began coordinating on getting some efforts going in Sheridan County.
 That is where Uprising’s story began.
 Soon after Terri met Alexandra, and the rest, as they say, is history.